djong1/gp3s-trackuploadAPI/README.md

 5. Access Token url: a url to call to get a new access token
 6. Authorized Callback Domain (redirect_uri)

-## Step 1: Enable track upload on behalve of the user for flow 2 ##
+## Step 1: Enable track upload on behalf of the user for flow 2 ##

-To be able to upload tracks on behalve of the user, we need to get the users concent to do this.
+To be able to upload tracks on behalf of the user, we need to get the users concent to do this.
 In flow 2 we do this only once and therefore you have to collect and store the attributes in your backend or app which are needed when you upload tracks.

 ```html
 GET https://gpsspeedsurfingb2c.b2clogin.com/gpsspeedsurfingb2c.onmicrosoft.com/oauth2/v2.0/authorize?p=B2C_1_signin